marcomc/splinter/README.md

            [ provision, update profiles ]
-           -a account_name          Specify the the Github account name for the custom `splinter-profiles` repo -g git-repo-name         Specify the the Github repository name for the custom `splinter-profiles` repo
+           -a account_name          Specify the the Github account name for the custom `splinter-profiles` repo -g git-repo-name         Specify the the Github repository name for the custom `splinter-profiles` repo -b profile_name          Specify the the BASE profile to be used (default: 'default') -r profile_name          Specify the the ROLE profile to be used

     Create your own profiles in the './profiles' directory.